A sampling of mixed berries that can be fed to Coturnix quail.

 • Wild mustard (young leaves)

 I rotate my quail tractors around the yard so they always have access to something fresh.
-If your birds are in a fixed pen, try bringing in safe weeds and grasses as a supplement.
+If your quail are in a fixed pen, just bring them a few safe weeds or grasses now and then.
+You’ll be surprised how much happier they get with that little bit of variety.

 Treats and Foods to Avoid

 Some foods just aren’t safe for quail.
 Others are okay in small doses, but shouldn’t be staples.
-Here’s what I avoid (or keep to a minimum).
+Here’s what I never feed mine or only give once in a blue moon.

 • Alcohol